7 Practical Ways Managers Can Foster Social Connection and Support Mental Health

 A mentor or buddy program is a great way to help new hires onboard and form meaningful connections.
 It can also help people across departments form deeper relationships little and often.

 7. It’s good to talk

-Challenge Consultancy delivered a training programme for a leading theatre company on Dignity at Work which included Mental Health Awareness and focussed on equipping attendees with an understanding of mental health and ways to look after their own mental health and support others.
+Challenge Consultancy delivered a training program for a leading theatre company on Dignity at Work which included Mental Health Awareness and focused on equipping attendees with an understanding of mental health and ways to look after their own mental health and support others.
 This type of initiative both encourages more openness about the mental health struggles we all face at some point and creates opportunities for connection to reduce the risk of loneliness.

 Change starts with action.
 What are you going to do differently to cultivate more connections in your workplace?

 By fostering a safe environment in which mental health is destigmatized and employees are completely confident in voicing concerns and getting the assistance they need, organizations will take a huge step towards a truly inclusive culture.
 We hope this blog and our tips have given you some useful insights and actions you can take towards achieving this.